 Rebel Dollars and Documents, Yankee Stamps - by Michael Mahler.
 On October 1, 1862, a broad tax program designed by the United States Congress to offset the rising costs of the Union Civil War effort took effect, including a detailed schedule of documentary stamp taxes.
 In a stance at once consistent and paradoxical, the US government considered these taxes payable also in the eleven "rebellious states" otherwise known as the Confederate States of America.
 This presentation shows, via intact stamped documents, how those taxes were collected.
 Okay, so this isn't strictly Confederate, but it is a rich, fascinating and heretofore completely unrecognized subfield of US Civil War era fiscal history.
 This presentation includes illustrations of 50 documents stamped within the Occupied Confederacy, and 45 more stamped retroactively after the war, as well as a census of all recorded examples in each of these classes.

 Confederate Postal History of Grenada, Mississippi - William S. Parks.
-Hosted on the Confederate Stamp Alliance website.
+Hosted by the Civil War Philatelic Society.